Nodal superconducting gap structure and topological surface states of UTe$_2$

 \subsection{Accessing the surface states}

 In the following, we analyze both the bulk and surface electronic properties of the superconducting phases of UTe$_2$.
-In order to capture the surface states, we assume periodic boundary conditions in the two dimensions orthogonal to the surface plane, such that the parallel momentum $\mathbf k^{\parallel}$ remains a good quantum number.
+In order to capture the surface states, we assume periodic boundary conditions in the two directions that lie in the surface plane, such that the parallel momentum $\mathbf k^{\parallel}$ remains a good quantum number.
 In the third direction (normal to the surface), the open boundary conditions break the translation invariance such that the full Hamiltonian can be written as